knpuniversity/oauth/knpu/authorization-code2.rst

         // ...
     }

 Of course, you may want to do something more sophisticated.
-The response may also have some error information on it, which you can handle.
+The response could also have some error information on it, which you can play around with.
 For OAuth, this is important because the call *may* have failed because the ``access_token`` expired.
 What, I thought we just checked for that?
 Well, in the real world, there's no guarantee that the token won't expire before its scheduled time.
-Plus, the user may have decided to revoke your token.
+Plus, the user may have decided to revoke your token -- what a bully.
 Be aware, and handle accordingly.
 Once again, the OAuth Server should provide information on the error in the "error" and "error_description" querystring parameters.

 You're now dangerous, so lets move on to let our farmers actualy log into